MarkNygaard/iHomeMirror-Turnkey/README.md

 # Instructions to create image

 The following are the step-by-step instructions for how I create the turnkey image.
-If you don't want to download the image I created above (I don't blame you), then follow these to make one exactly the same.

 These instructions assume you are using Ubuntu.
 You can use Windows/OS X for most of these steps, except step #4 which requires resizing.